Cr3sp1/RayTracer/README.md

 ### Renderer:
 The scene must be described in the input file, which has to contain the camera and all the shapes that compose the scene.
 The camera represents the observer of the scene and it can be either perspective or orthogonal depending on which type of projection on the screen the user desires.
 Shapes can be made up of different materials, which must also be defined in the input file.
-For further details see [scene tutorial](!!!!!!!!!!).
+For further details see [Scene Generation Language Tutorial](Scene_Tutorial).
 Numerical variables declared in the input file can be overridden from command line options.

 #### Available rendering algorithms:
 - On-off renderer: all the objects are colored uniformly in white against a black backgound